MirrorNetworking/Mirror/docs/Components/NetworkStartPosition.md

 # NetworkStartPosition

+NetworkStartPosition is used by the NetworkManager when creating player objects.
+The position and rotation of the NetworkStartPosition are used to place the newly created **player object**.

 The NetworkManager will spawn players at (0, 0, 0) by default.
 Adding this component to a gameobject will automatically register/unregister its gameobjects transform at the NetworkManager as available spawning position.